 HRTG offers grants to State Veteran Service Agencies and Veteran Service Organizations.
 Grantees of these services provide transportation solutions for veterans looking for Non-VA and VA-approved care in rural areas.

-You can also take advantage of the charities and other eldercare locator service churches to receive free transportation services as an elderly or disabled individual. (find out more about Rural Transportation Grants)
+You can also take advantage of the charities and other eldercare locator service churches to receive free transportation services as a senior person or an individual with a disaility. (find out more about Rural Transportation Grants)